 Salmonella bacteria are a group of microscopic living creatures that are the most frequently reported cause of food borne illness in the United States.
 The Salmonella family includes nearly 2,500 stereotypes of bacteria which are too small to be seen without a microscope.
 Salmonella Enteritidis and Salmonella Typhimurium are the two most common stereotypes found, and account for approximately fifty percent of all human infection.

 According to the United States Department of Agriculture Food Safety and Inspection Service (FSIS), salmonellosis is an infection caused by Salmonella bacteria that causes an estimated 1.4 million cases of food borne illness and more than 400 deaths each year in the United States alone.
 Although in certain individuals salmonellosis could be asymptomatic, most people experience some or all of the following signs and symptoms within eight to 72 hours after contaminated food is eaten:

 Most salmonella outbreaks can be avoided through cleanliness – hand washing with soap and hot water can do wonders to prevent infection.
 By using filtered drinking water, washing produce thoroughly, and not consuming undercooked foods such as eggs or meat, you can also greatly reduce your chance of being exposed to Salmonella bacteria.

 Do I have an Earth Fare Spicy Bean Burger Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Earth Fare Spicy Bean Burger recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new salmonella food poisoning cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new salmonella food poisoning lawsuits in all 50 states.